Setaganga/Portfolio/README.md

 What am I doing now?

-  ---I'm currently learning C, Django, and SQL.
+  ---I'm currently learning C and SQL.
 I'm taking the HarvardCS50x CS Course.
 I also occasionally do some challenges on Hackerrank.com, and am learning using freecodecamp, w3schools, and hackerrank.

 What do I plan to do later on?